Arch Oboler: Plays for Americans

-After Pearl Harbor, Oboler's anti-Fascist plays – once shunned by corporate radio sponsors – were in demand.
-Oboler's new series was titled Plays For Americans; its purpose was to "stimulate the American people to the importance of the war effort by indirection rather than by direct appeal."
-Oboler's Plays For Americans was World War II propaganda in half-hour radio drama form, each story teaching a lesson about wartime responsibility.
+After Pearl Harbor, Oboler's antifascist plays – once shunned by corporate radio sponsors – were in demand.
+Oboler's new series was titled Plays for Americans; its purpose was to "stimulate the American people to the importance of the war effort by indirection rather than by direct appeal."
+Oboler's Plays for Americans was World War II propaganda in half-hour radio drama form, each story teaching a lesson about wartime responsibility.
 Oboler's shows for this series were as star-studded as his last series.
-James Stewart starred in Letter At Midnight, the story of a wealthy young man's conversion from isolationist to soldier.
-Bette Davis starred in Adolf and Mrs. Runyon, a fantasy-comedy where Hitler finds himself magically transported into the back seat of a car belonging to an irate war bride.
+James Stewart starred in Letter at Midnight, the story of a wealthy young man's conversion from isolationist to soldier.
+Bette Davis starred in Adolf and Mrs. Runyon, a fantasy-comedy in which Hitler finds himself magically transported into the back seat of a car belonging to an irate war bride.
 The program's life was cut short because of comments that Oboler made at the Radio Institute at Ohio State.
 Oboler was adamant that World War II propaganda should instill hatred of the enemy in the listener.
 To some at the institute, it sounded like Oboler was advocating the same kind of racial hatred that the Axis was advocating.
 Father Edward J. Flanagan rebuked Oboler and remarked that America did not need its own Goebbels.
 Oboler enlisted the help of Eddie Cantor to get another propaganda series on the air, but Cantor's efforts were of no avail.